-While you’ll surely read the descriptions and list of amenities of the RVs you’re considering, it’s equally as important to read reviews from other customers.
-Reviews can give you a real-life and unbiased opinion of the RV before you decide to book.
+While you’ll surely read the descriptions and list of amenities of the RVs you’re considering, it’s equally important to read reviews from other customers.
+Reviews can give you a real-life and unbiased opinion of the RV before booking.
 The insight provided by customer reviews usually paints an accurate picture of the RV experience that you may have with the same vehicle.

 If you have any questions, don’t hesitate to ask the owner before you book.
 A reliable RV owner will be happy to answer your questions and provide any additional information to make you feel comfortable with booking.